n8finch/first-express-app/readme.md

 Run the server from `server.js` on nodemon to produce the jade file in html: `nodemon server.js`

 Don't want to use jade?
 You can use ejs via `npm install ejs`

+###Creating Routes###
+"Verb Methods": CRUD: POST, GET, PUT DELTE

+Express does not parse some requests, so we need to install middleware.

+`npm install body-parser`

+and then in the `var express`:

+`app.use(bodyParser.urlencoded());` at t

+makes sure that all the bodies of the forms are parsed before we get to the routes.